-Here’s How The New iPads Pro Compare To Everything Else, Hint, Apple Was Telling The Truth
+Here’s How The New iPad Pro Compares To Everything Else – Hint, Apple Was Telling The Truth

 “Starting with Geekbench 4’s CPU benchmark, the 11-inch iPad Pro achieved a single-core score of 5,028, compared to 3,976 on the 10.5-inch model.
 In multi-core, the 11-inch Pro scored 18,181 compared to 9,555 on the 10.5-inch iPad Pro, matching Apple’s claimed improvement of 90 percent.”

 Bear in mind that Apple designs the chips in-house.
 This is not Intel or a third-party ARM maker.
 Apple is in a position of obliterating Moore’s Law.
 While Intel has mostly given up on it.
-This type of year over year CPU performance increase is unheard of in the industry.
+This type of year-over-year CPU performance increase is unheard of in the industry.

-Note that as far as the raw numbers are concerned, iPads Pro closed in at close to the performance of the 2017 5K iMac, which posted a score of 19.327.
-The 11″ iPad Pro costs $799.
+Note that as far as the raw numbers are concerned, iPad Pro closed in at close to the performance of the 2017 5K iMac, which posted a score of 19.327.
+The 11-inch iPad Pro costs $799.
 The 5K iMac starts at $1,000 more.
 But to get the option that defeats the iPad, you have to pay even more.

 “The new iPad Pro established a new record for the benchmark, which was previously set by the iPhone XS Max when it scored 363,000 points in our testing, so Apple is currently way ahead of the market in terms of phone and tablet processor performance.

 Not satisfied, they did a video encoding test.
-It involved a one minute piece shot in 4K.
+It involved a one-minute piece shot in 4K.
 It took the iPad Pro from 2017 6:10.
 The new iPad Pro did in 2:56.

 It is clear that Apple is at the top of their game and the top of the field when it comes to mobile processors.
 The knock on the iPad Pro remains the same: It is an embarrassing amount of power that the average person will never be able to use due to compromised professional workflows and apps designed to take advantage of that power.
 Reviewers are united on this opinion.